johnpuddephatt/stgeorges/_pages/about.md

-    our money.\n\n### Our Safeguarding Statement\n• St George’s Lupset Ltd (St George’s) is committed to and takes its duty of safeguarding and promoting the well-being of all children, young people and vulnerable adults and protecting them from harm, seriously. \n• St George’s recognises that children, young people and some adults can be vulnerable and rely on the support of adults and the wider community to help them reach their full potential. \n• St George’s respects everyone irrespective of gender, sexuality, race, culture, religion or economic status and that they have the right to play as full a part as possible within their community. \n• This commitment is shared by trustees, staff, students and volunteers working at or with St George’s.\n"
+    our money.\n\n### Our Safeguarding Statement\n• St George’s Lupset Ltd (St George’s) is committed to and takes its duty of safeguarding and promoting the well-being of all children, young people and vulnerable adults and protecting them from harm, seriously. \n\n• St George’s recognises that children, young people and some adults can be vulnerable and rely on the support of adults and the wider community to help them reach their full potential. \n\n• St George’s respects everyone irrespective of gender, sexuality, race, culture, religion or economic status and that they have the right to play as full a part as possible within their community. \n\n• This commitment is shared by trustees, staff, students and volunteers working at or with St George’s.\n"
 - title: Our purpose